Omics in Soil Science | Book

 "This book is both a practical guide and a recommended reference volume for all soil scientists." from Biotechnol.
 Agrom.
 Soc.
 Environ.
 (2013) 17: 661.

 "a recommended reference" (Biotechnol.
 Agrom.
 Soc.
-Environ.)
+Environ.); "a must for Soil scientists" (Fungal Diversity)

 Soil as a Biological System